Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 </details>

 In the example, there is a dropdown button with menu items.
 A ref is forwarded to a particular menu item.
+The pre-existing test could be:

 ```dart
 import 'package:over_react/over_react.dart';